MicrosoftDocs/data-integration/data-integration/vnet/data-gateway-business-model.md

 ## Summary

 The VNET Data Gateway is billed as an additive premium infrastructure charge, associated to a Premium or Fabric capacity.
 This means that it has its own meter and incurs a bill that is consistent across and in addition to all artifacts.
 Total Bill of running an artifact through the VNET Data Gateway = Artifact Charge + VNET Data Gateway Charge
 The VNET Data Gateway Charge is proportional to your usage of the VNET Data Gateway; we define usage as uptime, or anytime the VNET Data Gateway is on.
 A single VNET Data Gateway uses two cores.
+The CU consumption rate is a fixed rate that we decide, depending on what we want to charge.
+Learn more about CUs [here](https://learn.microsoft.com/en-us/fabric/enterprise/fabric-operations).
 - Consumption Unit (CU) consumption rate: 2x
 - Price: 2x (CU Consumption rate) * 2 cores (per VNET Data Gateway) * $0.18 (Pay as You Go price for one CU per hour) = $0.72 per VNET/hour